| DAD'S MEMORIES as

 was firing on the Wabash down there when they was rebuilding the roundhouse

 in 1929.
 I remember the roundhouse vividly.
+Today is

 June 4, 1982.
 I feel very, very sad today because this was to be Esther's